rcywang/d-wave-demodoc/docs/install.rst

 * etc.

-A list of non-open-source packages that require end-user license agreements, which are provided here:
+A list of non-open-source packages that require end-user license agreements may follow here:

 * link to EULA 1
 * link to EULA 2